 Scroll to the bottom of the page and you’ll find an option to Show the categories prefix in the slug.
 Uncheck the box, save, and you’re done (you might need to update the permalink structure afterward).

-Before making changes to the category pages, you need to consider your site’s structure.
-If the sole purpose of category pages is to assist in navigation and they are not pages you want to appear in Google search results, you might want to remove them from the sitemap and mark them as noindex.
+Before optimizing, consider your site’s structure.
+If a category exists only for internal navigation and you don’t want it in search results, remove it from the sitemap and mark it as noindex.

-On the other hand, if category pages are important for promoting your site and your SEO efforts, you should optimize these categories as explained in this post.
-Good luck! 🙂
+On the other hand, if category pages are important for your SEO, optimize them using the steps in this post.
+The effort pays off quickly in organic traffic.